 The main winding which is highly inductive is connected across the line in the usual manner.
 The auxiliary or starting winding has a greater resistance and lesser reactance as compared to main winding.

 Current in the starting winding lags the supply voltage by lesser angle.
 The current in the main winding lags the supply voltage with greater angle due to its high inductance.

 Now there are two currents which are not in phase with each other.
-As shown in the figure.
+Split phase motor diagram is shown in the figure.
 IRun is the current in the main winding and IStart is the current in the starting winding.

 The angle between the two currents is φ as shown in the figure.
 Now the torque produced is such that it gives circular movement to the rotor.
 The torque produced is proportional to the sine of angle φ i.e. best conditions are when the angle difference between currents is 90°.

 A centrifugal switch which is normally closed is connected in series with the starting winding.
 When the motor comes up to speed about 75% of the synchronous speed it opens automatically due to centrifugal force and puts the starting winding out of the circuit.
 It is important that the centrifugal switch should open otherwise the auxiliary winding being made of thin wire will be overheated and thus burns.

 A typical torque speed characteristics of a split phase induction motor are shown in the figure.

 - The starting torque is about twice the full load torque.

 - The current at starting is about 6 to 8 times.